Disneyland Dining Discounts & Coupons

 - Eating breakfast before you leave the hotel allows you to hit the road earlier and get to the parks before the crowds arrive.
 It also means you’re not wasting precious morning hours (the least crowded of the day) sitting in a theme park restaurant.

 Consider bringing or buying a few items so that you can make breakfast in your hotel room.
-The Disney hotels (and some other hotels) provide a mini-fridge, a coffee maker and a daily packet of coffee, so it’s easy to put together a light breakfast before you head off to the parks.
+Many hotels provide a mini-fridge, a coffee maker and a daily packet of coffee, so it’s easy to put together a light breakfast before you head off to the parks.
 This is a great money-saver.

+All of Disney’s resort rooms include a refrigerator (a mini-fridge in the hotel rooms and studios; a full-size fridge in the villas).
 Cold “Continental breakfast” items that require minimal preparation are ideal: individual cups of cold cereal, bakery items (pastries, bread, donuts, bagels), juice boxes, whole fruit (apples, oranges, bananas), boxed milk (white or chocolate) that doesn’t require refrigeration, peanut butter and cheese are all good bets.
 Other items to consider: instant oatmeal, instant cocoa, fruit cups, applesauce cups and hard-boiled eggs.
-If you want to bring items from home, I recommend using a small (six-pack sized) collapsable cooler, which can easily be packed in your luggage.
+If you want to bring items from home, we recommend using a small (six-pack sized) collapsible cooler, which can easily be packed in your luggage.
 If you’re flying, remember that you can’t bring any item that the TSA may consider a “gel” or “liquid” in your carry-on bags, so peanut butter, juice or milk boxes, applesauce cups, frozen gel packs, etc. will have to go in your checked bags.

-When I stayed at the Grand Californian in late March/early April 2011, I went to White Water Snacks, the counter service restaurant near the hotel pool, and bought some breakfast items (bagels, fruit and milk for my in-room coffee).
+When MouseSavers.com founder Mary Waring stayed at the Grand Californian in late March/early April 2011, she went to White Water Snacks, the counter service restaurant near the hotel pool, and bought some breakfast items (bagels, fruit and milk for my in-room coffee).
 Because that resort has Disney Vacation Club (timeshare) units, White Water carries some staple groceries in addition to prepared foods.
-Interestingly, I found that a single, plastic-wrapped bagel cost $2.29 in the “deli” section, but over on the shelves where staple groceries were stocked, you could buy a whole bag of 6 bagels for $2.69!
-Guess which one I picked.
+Interestingly, she found that a single, plastic-wrapped bagel cost $2.29 in the “deli” section, but over on the shelves where staple groceries were stocked, you could buy a whole bag of 6 bagels for $2.69!
+Guess which one she picked.
 Individual packets of jam are available for free.
-I fed myself four simple breakfasts for well under $10 and even had a couple of bagels left over, one of which I ate on the plane trip home!
+She fed herself four simple breakfasts for well under $10 and even had a couple of bagels left over, one of which she ate on the plane trip home!

-The Howard Johnson Plaza Hotel also offers in-room refrigerators and coffee makers, and has an on-site shop with a wide variety of grocery items at reasonable prices.
+The Howard Johnson Plaza Hotel also offers in-room refrigerators, microwave ovens and coffee makers, and has an on-site shop with a wide variety of grocery items at reasonable prices.
+Hilton Anaheim has mini-fridges in the rooms, and a full-serve Starbucks and several restaurants off the main lobby.

 You’ll save a lot of money by sticking with counter-service or cafeteria-style restaurants, which are substantially cheaper than the table-service restaurants.
 If you look around you can find some decent options besides corn dogs, hamburgers and fries.

-- The plates at Rancho del Zocalo in Disneyland can be very substantial and filling, and the Mexican food served at this location is tasty.
+- The plates at Rancho del Zocalo in Disneyland Park can be very substantial and filling, and the Mexican food served at this location is tasty.
 For example, one order of fish tacos includes two tacos (each with a fairly big piece of mahi and two corn tortillas, plus toppings) plus a lot of rice and beans.
-A tamale special includes a good-sized tamale, a serving of beef carnitas, rice, beans and several small flour tortillas.

-- At Riverbelle Terrace in Disneyland, the freshly carved turkey sandwich, while a little pricy, is large and comes with two good-sized sides (baked beans and a cold item), plus there is a toppings bar with lettuce, tomato, onions, etc. The reasonably priced “Steamboat Breakfast” at that location includes three pancakes, scrambled eggs and three strips of bacon.
+- At River Belle Terrace in Disneyland Park, the freshly carved turkey sandwich, while a little pricey, is large and comes with two good-sized sides (baked beans and a cold item), plus there is a toppings bar with lettuce, tomato, onions, etc.

-- Pacific Wharf Cafe at Disney California Adventure serves a variety of hearty soups (clam chowder, broccoli & cheese, corn chowder or vegetarian chili) in a freshly-made sourdough bread bowl.
+- Pacific Wharf Café at Disney California Adventure serves a variety of hearty soups (clam chowder, broccoli & cheese, corn chowder or vegetarian chili) in a freshly-made sourdough bread bowl.
 You can order the soups with the bread bowl “on the side” if you wish: they’ll give you a container of soup and a whole loaf of bread.
 It’s quite a bit of food.
-Pacific Wharf also offers the least expensive breakfast in either of the theme parks.
+If you are in Disneyland Park, you can get soup in a bread bowl at Royal Street Veranda.

-- At the Jazz Kitchen takeout window, try the beignets (New Orleans-style doughnuts), red beans and rice, or a po-boy (overstuffed sandwich), which comes with a hearty side dish.
+- At Ralph Brennan’s Jazz Kitchen Express, try the beignets (New Orleans-style doughnuts) or a po-boy (overstuffed sandwich), which comes with a hearty side dish.
 Fountain drinks are fairly expensive here, but there are free refills.

-- At Tortilla Jo’s taqueria, try the tacos, which are quite a bargain considering the quality.
+- At Taqueria at Tortilla Jo’s, try the tacos, which are quite a bargain considering the quality.
 The nachos are good: the portion is large and reasonably priced, too.
 The burritos are large and filling enough to be split by two people who aren’t starving.
 Fountain drinks are ridiculously overpriced here: order water or consider “aguas frescas” (fresh Mexican juices), which are cheaper and healthier!

 Check Out Portion Sizes to Cut Costs

 Many of the entrees and combo meals served at Disneyland Resort cafeteria-style and counter-service restaurants include a large amount of food.
-For instance, I have not been able to finish a plate of food from Rancho del Zocalo or Riverbelle Terrace by myself.
 If you’re not sure, a good trick at the counter-service restaurants and snack stands is to stand to one side for a minute and watch as people leave with their orders, so you can see how the portions look.
-If the portions are big and you are not big eaters, consider splitting an entree or combo meal between two people.
+If the portions are big and you are not big eaters, consider splitting an entrée or combo meal between two people.
 If you need just a little more food, possibly ordering an extra side dish or appetizer to share will be enough.

 Adults looking for a smaller portion at the counter-service restaurants should not hesitate to order from the kids’ menu.
 No one will know you’re ordering the kids meal for an adult!
 The kids’ meals are an especially good deal because they include a cold beverage (you can usually choose from a small lowfat milk, small lowfat chocolate milk, juice box, small bottled water or small soda; some locations have a more limited selection of beverages, so check the posted menu).
 The kids’ meals are also often healthier than the adult options.